Neurology Residency

 Shan E. Abbas, MD, FAES

-Program director, Corewell Health – Grand Rapids/Michigan State University Neurology Residency
+Program Director, Corewell Health – Grand Rapids/Michigan State University Neurology Residency

-Program director, Corewell Health – Grand Rapids/Michigan State University Epilepsy Fellowship
+Associate Program Director, Corewell Health – Grand Rapids/Michigan State University Epilepsy Fellowship

-Medical director, faculty development, Office of Research & Education
+Medical director, Faculty Development, Office of Research & Education

-Clinical associate professor, Michigan State University College of Human Medicine
+Clinical Associate Professor, Michigan State University College of Human Medicine

-Department of Clinical Neurosciences, Corewell Health in West Michigan
+Department of Neurological Health, Corewell Health West

 Explore West Michigan